ves-tech/vestransferspec/README.md

 The VFX Transfer Specs package includes two documents:

-* [VFX Transfer Specs Guide](https://docs.google.com/document/d/1_qOheKfzT5tdd4GVzDbm_U9-U0FVreVisA8vFdFH67I/edit?usp=sharing).
+* [VFX Transfer Specs Guide Google Doc](https://docs.google.com/document/d/1_qOheKfzT5tdd4GVzDbm_U9-U0FVreVisA8vFdFH67I/edit?usp=sharing).
 Introducing the different aspects of the specification.
+Also available for download in [Microsoft Word Format](https://github.com/ves-tech/vestransferspec/raw/master/VESTransferSpec_Guide.docx).

 * [VFX Transfer Specs Sample](https://docs.google.com/document/d/1usDmbM8z8GkZL10eOkYezHBqzmMDUZgDa55WCO4IKtk/edit?usp=sharing).
 A complete example based on a recent production.
+Also available for download in [Microsoft Word Format](https://github.com/ves-tech/vestransferspec/raw/master/VESTransferSpec_Sample.docx).

 Templates are provided as Word documents and Google Docs in order to be aligned with existing working practices and for easy extensibility.
 The initial focus is more on capturing all required specifications rather than on automating ingestion of this data, but future iterations of this project may focus on a more formal standardization to enable automation.